Sally Miller Gearhart: Writing

 While living in San Francisco, Gearhart began writing feminist science-fiction novels and short stories that highlighted her utopian ideals for a wider lesbian audience.
 In 1978, her most famous novel, The Wanderground, was published, exploring themes of ecofeminism and lesbian separatism.
 She wrote two books as part of the Earthkeep trilogy, The Kanshou, published in 2002, and The Magister, published in 2003.
 Both stories explore a dystopian world where women outnumber men, and humans are the only beings on the planet.

 In 1976, Gearhart co-wrote A Feminist Tarot with Susan Rennie.
 It was published by Persephone Press and used conventional Rider–Waite–Smith imagery.
 This book was one of several tarot divination books on the market attempting to find alternative meanings within the symbology, the most famous of which is probably Motherpeace.
 Unusual for a work of feminist spirituality at a time of goddess worship, this book reinterpreted and subverted the stated meanings of the Rider Waite Smith deck.

-She also co-wrote a book entitled Loving Women/Loving Men: Gay Liberation and the Church, which was aimed at the conservative Christian churches and communities that barred homosexuals from fellowship.
-While never fully embracing the Christian faith, Gearhart did acknowledge the parts of it that were meaningful for her own ideals.
-She once stated that "love is the universal truth lying at the heart of all creation."